ClearBlade/iva-tasks/object_detection/README.md

                     "confidence_threshold": 0.4,
                 },
             },
-            "needs_video": True,                            // {boolean} Will save video when object is detected.
-Will not save overlapping videos.
-            "needs_snapshot": True,                         // {boolean} Will save snapshot of annotated frame whenever object is detected.
-Only works if needs_video is false.
+            "file_type": "mp4",                             // {string} File type of video or image ["mp4", "avi", "jpg", "png"], used to determine if the task needs to save image or video
             "recording_lead_time": 5,                       // {integer} Time in seconds video should start before object is detected.
             "clip_length": 15,                              // {integer} Desired duration of saved video
             "retrigger_delay": 3,                           // {integer} Minimum time between saved snapshots
             "clip_length_units": "Seconds",                 // {string} Units of clip_length value.
 Accepts ["Seconds", "Minutes", "Hours", "Days"].
 Defaults to "Seconds"
             "retrigger_delay_units": "Minutes",             // {string} Units of retrigger_delay value
-            "file_type": "mp4",                             // {string} File type of video or image ["mp4", "avi", "jpg", "png"]
-            "root_path": "/your/path/here",                 // {string} Path of where video or snapshot is to be stored }
+            "root_path": "/your/path/here",                 // {string} Path of where video or snapshot is to be stored "resolution": "Original"                        // {string} Desired resolution of the video ["Original", "Lower", "Lowest"]
+        }
     }
     ```